katlizf/user-directory/README.md

 * React (practicing useState and passing props)

+* Formik used for forms

-* Either Tailwind or MUI for styling?
+* Tailwindcss for styling

 Work in progress